mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 _MLFlow Tracking Server_ hosted in the **Tracking Node**.
 All these items, metadata and trained models, are stored in external resources: RDBMS and Cloud Storage Services.
-Trained models are embedded into dockerized **Serving Instances**, containers running [Torchserve](https://pytorch.org/serve/) providing web access to the models.
+Trained models are embedded into dockerized **Serving Instances**, containers running [Torchserve](https://pytorch.org/serve/) providing access to the models via HTTP.

 In order to provide feedback loop, a **Monitor Node** checks the status and performance meters, issuing new training cycles or a full rebuild process.
 Some structures traverses through Development and Production perimeters.
 Training and Monitor nodes are key elements that communicate between those zones.